Erase the Internet

 It’s time to fix it.

-Computers Used to help Humanity
+Computers Used to help and Inspire Humanity

-The Story of the Erase
+Promulgation of the Great Erase

 #